Officials rush to brush off sanctions impact after Putin ally's warning

 He has known Putin for decades and has been a close ally since both worked for the local government in St Petersburg.

-“He is a friend of Putin and there is an understanding that as long as he is within certain limits he can publicly criticize the government, although probably not the president,” the economist said.

-Additional reporting by Katya Golubkova; Writing by Lidia Kelly; Editing by Elizabeth Piper and Giles Elgood
+“He is a friend of Putin and there is an understanding that as long as he is within certain limits he can publicly criticise the government, although probably not the president,” the economist said.
+(Additional reporting by Katya Golubkova; Writing by Lidia Kelly; Editing by Elizabeth Piper and Giles Elgood)